 - 1. Install the ConfigTools.exe on a computer. - 2.
 Adjust the computer's network settings so that it is on the same network as the camera. - 3.
 Launch the ConfigTool to generate a list of devices on the network. - 4.
-Double click the device to be configured, the ConfigTool opens the Login dialog box for the device. - 5.
-Enter the IP address, Username, Password, and Port number of the camera, then click OK.
-Note: the default Username and Password for the device is "admin" and "admin" respectively.
-The default port is 37777.
+Click the IP button to modify the IP address. - 5.
+Click Search Setting to open the Setting dialog box.